maxbogue/lint-it/README.md

 Starting with v3.1 you can now use different ways of configuring it:

 - `lint-staged` object in your `package.json`
-- `.lintstagedrc` file in JSON or YML format
+- `.lintitrc` file in JSON or YML format
 - `lint-staged.config.js` file in JS format
 - Pass a configuration file using the `--config` or `-c` flag